antshc/testing/MicroserviceTestingStrategyV2.md

 * Use in-memory mock for message bus.

 #### What to cover
-* Cover manual test scenarios with tests
+* Automate manual test scenarios

 #### When to run
 * Run in the pipeline